Morpheuslabs-io/neo-sample-python-sc/README.md

 - download apps using Application Library
 - Manage workspace in CDE

-If you want to study more anout Neo blockchain and neo-python, you may refer to https://docs.neo.org/en-us/index.html and  https://github.com/CityOfZion/neo-python (you can bypass this step to run the sample python smart contract)
+If you want to study more anout Neo blockchain and neo-python, you may refer to https://docs.neo.org/en-us/index.html and  https://github.com/CityOfZion/neo-python (you can bypass this step to run the sample python smart contract first)

-## Setup Env
+## Setup Environment
 ---------------------------------
 1. Create a Neo private network on "Blockchain Ops"
 2. Download "Try Neo Python Smart Contract" from Application Library into My Repository